What are LEED-specific hours?

 - How do I confirm, cancel or reschedule an exam?

-- Can purchasing the webinar subscription fulfill my maintenance requirements for a LEED credential?
+- Are there enough hours in the Education @USGBC subscription to fulfill maintenance requirements for a LEED credential?

 - What are continuing education or credential maintenance hours?